jaaack-wang/dl-nlp-using-paddlenlp/README.md

 <br>

-Learning notes and materials on [paddlenlp](https://github.com/PaddlePaddle/PaddleNLP), taken during and after the [Dee Learning Based Natural Language Processing](https://aistudio.baidu.com/aistudio/course/introduce/24177) (The course is over, but you can still sign up for the course materials).
+Learning notes and materials on [paddlenlp](https://github.com/PaddlePaddle/PaddleNLP), taken during and after the [Deep Learning Based Natural Language Processing](https://aistudio.baidu.com/aistudio/course/introduce/24177) (The course is over, but you can still sign up for the course materials).
 The [paddlenlp](https://github.com/jaaack-wang/dl-nlp-using-paddlenlp/tree/main/paddlenlp) folder stores the course materials as well as my notes taken during the course (in Chinese), but most of the notebooks regarding model trainning need to be run on [Paddle AI Studio](https://aistudio.baidu.com/aistudio/index) platform for free GPU resources.
 The [paddlenlp_updated_notes_English](https://github.com/jaaack-wang/dl-nlp-using-paddlenlp/tree/main/paddlenlp_updated_notes_English/WordEmbedding) folder is a more systematic and beginner-friendly collection of notes that I will update regularly in English and can be run directly on [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb?utm_source=scs-index).

 ## 目录 Table of contents